threader/PC-Tuning/docs/post-install.md

     - Open the file explorer which is pinned to the taskbar & in the left pane, navigate to the volume Windows is installed on.
 You can identify this by finding the drive that has the ``win-debloat.sh`` script in

     - Right click an empty space & select ``Open in Terminal``.
-This will open the bash terminal in the directory of the script for us so we do not need to CD to it manually

-    - Type ``sudo bash win-debloat.sh`` to run the script & wait for it to finish.
-Ignore any ``No such file or directory`` errors
+This will open the bash terminal in the directory of the script for us so we do not need to CD to it manually.
+Type ``sudo bash win-debloat.sh`` to run the script & wait for it to finish.

     - Windows 8+ Only: